Answers to your commonly asked questions

 This is a discount that lowers the amount that you pay out-of-pocket for healthcare expenses, including your deductibles, copayments, and coinsurance.
 After you reach the out-of-pocket maximum, your health plan covers 100% of all covered services.
 If you qualify for cost-sharing reductions, you must enroll in a plan in the Silver category to get the extra savings.
 Keep in mind that, like the Premium Tax Credit, Cost-Sharing Reductions are available only on plans purchased on the marketplace.

-Jefferson Health Plans include providers that are in-network and are grouped into Tiers, Tier 1 and Tier 2.
+Jefferson Health Plans Health Maintenance Organization (HMO) plans include providers in the network that are grouped into Tiers, Tier 1 and Tier 2.
 Your cost will vary depending on which Tier your provider is in, with Tier 1 providers costing less and Tier 2 providers costing more.
 Both Tiers provide you with access to high quality, affordable providers.

 Still have questions?